port-labs/port-docs/docs/security/security.md

 # Security & Compliance

-Security and compliance are always our priority at Port.
-We're building a product that's meant to be the daily hub for all of your developers.
-When fully integrated in an organization, Port becomes a main junction for the developers' daily routines, as well as a centerpiece for analytics, metrics, self-service and automation flows.
-This can only be achieved if we have your trust and confidence that we will treat your data with respect and security in mind.
+Port is an internal developer portal platform and as such we place the utmost importance on data security, privacy and compliance, so that you can trust that your compliance, privacy and security needs are met.

+The goal of this document is to provide you with transparency as to security policies and practices at Port.

 Port uses a variety of industry-standard technologies and services to secure your data from unauthorized access, disclosure, use, and loss.
 All Port employees are trained on security practices during company onboarding and on an annual basis.

-Security is directed by Port’s Chief Technology Officer and maintained by Port’s Security & DevOps team.
+Security is managed by Port’s Chief Technology Officer and maintained by Port’s Security & DevOps team.

 This document will outline the different measures, protocols, processes and methods we take to ensure that your data stays secure and highly available.